 Oh, and one last thing before we start: if you remember, in last year’s Apothecary Jars post, I talked about the prep work for the jars, bottles and lids.
 I also talked about how I made my potion bottle labels look torn and aged.
 So if you need a refresher on how to do that prep work, you can always refer back to that post for the info, as I won’t be covering it again.

 Ok, enough of my yapping!
 Let’s get familiar with our new jar fillers, shall we?

 As you can see, I again used all kinds of jar fillers: some from Amazon.com, some from Dollar Store but mostly from our backyard.
-A little hint here: I only try to use the fillers that wouldn’t get spoiled in time, so I can use the same jars year after year.
+A little hint here: I try only to use fillers that wouldn’t spoil over time, so I can use the same jars year after year.

-Mini Truffula Trees: Greg named this jar, and it has to be my favorite one of all!
-I mean, who can combine Dr Seuss with Hallooween, right?
+Greg named this jar, and it has to be my favorite one of all!
+I mean, who else can combine Dr Seuss with Halloween, right?
 Hahahaha 😀 Well, I bet you know, after seeing this, you should expect to see anything here at The Navage Patch.
 LOL.
 Anyway…back to the subject: can you guess what they are?
 Come on – give it a try.
 Maybe this close-up picture will help.